Email or call for price.

 If you're intrigued by dual love stories, exploding mysteries and lexicography, then you're sure to fall in love with this novel.
 It's worth reading just to find out the definition of mountweazel.

--Jen K., City of Asylum Bookstore Manager
+-Jen K., City of Asylum Bookstore Assistant Manager

 A collection of connected short stories that tell the story of the author's experience of an abusive, queer relationship.
 Devastating, raw, and incredibly well written.